 Editor’s Note: The author of this article recently moderated a panel hosted by the National Science Foundation and the International Space Station National Lab.
 Discussion from that panel is quoted in this article.

-Humans have been living, working and conducting science experiments on the International Space Station for nearly 20 years – but even this feat of engineering needs upgrades sometimes, like a new toilet.
+Humans have been living, working and conducting science experiments on the International Space Station for nearly 20 years.

 Among the 8,000 pounds of supplies launched to the International Space Station Friday night is a new space toilet called the Universal Waste Management System, which was designed using astronaut feedback.